Supreme Court justice Yitzhak Zamir.

 (photo credit: JONATHAN KLINGER/WIKIMEDIA COMMONS)

-Zamir’s comments came as part of a panel at a conference late Monday night at Bar Ilan University celebrating the publication of “Unrobed,” a book with unprecedented interviews with former justices about their behind-the-scenes activities and views regarding their major legal decisions.
+Zamir was speaking late on Monday night at a Bar Ilan University conference celebrating the publication of Unrobed.
+The book contains unprecedented interviews with former justices about behind-the-scenes activities and their views on major legal decisions.

-Creating the authority to replace the Israel Broadcasting Authority was a government project led a few years ago by then-communications minister Gilad Erdan - partially with the goal of gaining influence over the direction of the news.
+The move to replace the Israel Broadcasting Authority was led a few years ago by then-communications minister Gilad Erdan.
+The goal of the effort, in part, was to gain influence over the direction of reported news.

-Zamir and some other panelists were unimpressed with Netanyahu’s attacks on the authority and the concessions he received in the deal with Kahlon.
+Zamir and others on the panel criticized Netanyahu for attacking the authority and for concessions he negotiated in the deal with Kahlon.

-Former Supreme Court justice Jacob Turkel did dissent, saying he did not think Israeli democracy is in danger and that the media itself must do some soul-searching about the objectivity of its reporting.
+Former Supreme Court justice Jacob Turkel – a judge for 38 years, 10 of them on the Supreme Court – disagreed, saying he did not think Israeli democracy is in danger and that the media itself must do some soul-searching about the objectivity of its reporting.